A Survey on Federated Unlearning: Challenges, Methods, and Future Directions: Federated Unlearning Methods

-As previously mentioned, standalone server unlearning typically depends on the utilization of stored historical data, which may include gradients, global models \cite{wu2023unlearning,wu2022distill}, contribution information \cite{zhang2023fedrecovery}, or intermediate information necessary for constructing a random forest \cite{liu2021revfrf}.
+As previously mentioned, standalone server unlearning typically depends on the utilization of stored historical data, which may include gradients, global models \cite{wu2023unlearning,wu2022distill,zhang2023fedrecovery,guo2023fast,jiang2024towards,huynh2024fast}, contribution information \cite{zhang2023fedrecovery}, or intermediate information necessary for constructing a random forest \cite{liu2021revfrf}.
 This category necessitates a significant amount of memory on the server, potentially limiting its practical application in large-scale FL systems with complex ML models.

 In the case of FedRecovery \cite{zhang2023fedrecovery}, the server retains historical data from all clients and quantifies their contributions in each round based on gradient residuals.
 When a target client requests to leave, the server systematically removes its contributions from all FL rounds through a fine-tuning process.
+Based on FedRecovery \cite{zhang2023fedrecovery}, Crab \cite{jiang2024towards} achieves a more efficient recovery based on (i) selective historical information rather than all historical information and (ii) a historical model that has not been significantly affected by malicious clients rather than the initial model.
+Additional constraints can be introduced to further guide the recovery process, such as a penalty term based on projected gradients \cite{shao2024federated,fu2024client}, randomly initialized degradation models \cite{zhao2023federated}, and estimated skew \cite{huynh2024fast}.
 The approach of eliminating the contribution of the target client is more straightforward in \cite{wu2023unlearning, wu2022distill}, where the server directly averages the models of the remaining clients.
-To prevent the averaged model from forgetting too much, knowledge distillation is applied to transfer information from the trained model to the unlearned model.
+Strategic retraining based on the change of sampling probability is adopted for fast and efficient recovery \cite{tao2024communication}.
+To mitigate the potential decrease in accuracy due to the averaging process in the averaged model, knowledge distillation is employed.
+This technique facilitates the transfer of information from the trained model to the unlearned model, helping to preserve performance.
 Consequently, these designs adhere to a multi-task unlearning approach.
-In VERIFI \cite{gao2022verifi}, after receiving the request, all clients' gradients, including those from the target client, are uploaded to the server.
-The server then amplifies the gradients from the remaining clients and reduces the gradients of the target client.
+In VERIFI \cite{gao2022verifi}, after receiving the gradients from all clients, including those from the target client, are uploaded to the server.
+The server then amplifies the gradients from the remaining clients and diminishes the gradients of the target client, to reduce the impact of target clients, hence achieving unlearning.